Content Map Terms

 Overview

 Testicular cancer is not common.
-It is often first discovered by the man himself, or his sex partner, as a lump or an enlarged and swollen testicle.
+It is often first discovered by the person or a sex partner as a lump or an enlarged and swollen testicle.
 In the early stages of testicular cancer, the lump, which may be about the size of a pea, usually is not painful.
 Testicular cancer has a high cure rate.

 The Canadian Cancer Society (CCS) recommends that all men should know how their testicles normally look and feel and that men should talk to their doctor if they notice any changes in their testicles.footnote 1

-Testicular self-examination (TSE) may detect testicular cancer at an early stage.
-Many doctors do not believe that monthly TSE is needed for men who are at average risk for testicular cancer.
-Monthly TSE may be recommended for men who are at high risk for testicular cancer.
-This includes men with a history of an undescended testicle or a family or personal history of testicular cancer.
+Monthly testicular self-examinations may be recommended for those who are at high risk for testicular cancer.
+This includes anyone who has a history of an undescended testicle or a family or personal history of testicular cancer.

 References